zpatronus/StarTrailCUDA/docs/final_report.md

 ![img](./final_report.assets/cuda_pipeline.png)

-Given that the decode stage is the most time consuming stage in the CUDA implementation, costing 19553ms, a naive three stage pipeline would be limited by this duration.
+Given that the decode stage is the most time-consuming stage in the CUDA implementation, costing 19553ms, a naive three-stage pipeline would be limited by this duration.
 However, we decompose the workflow into five distinct concurrency units, which allows further parallelization and avoids being limited by the giant decode stage:

 1. **Packet Reader**: Reads compressed video packets (H.264/HEVC/VP9/AV1) from disk to host memory
 2. **Hardware Decoder**: Transforms compressed packets from host memory to NV12 format on GPU